CryptoRPG/CryptoRPG/README.md

 Range: `1-300`

 The health stat is the base survivability stat of a living entity.
 When the living entity takes damage and the health decreases in battle, the entity must either be healed by the player using items, or will slowly self-regenerate over time.
+When the health of a living entity becomes 0, this entity dies.

 **Armor**